 Did You Know?

 This film received its earliest documented telecast Saturday 8 July 1944 on New York City's pioneer television station WNBT (Channel 1).
+In Detroit it first aired Friday 5 November 1948 on freshly launched WJBK (Channel 2), and in Los Angeles Friday 30 December 1949 on KTTV (Channel 11).
 See more